Self-Esteem Treatment at Promises

 - Exploring personal spirituality

-Experiential techniques such as journaling, affirmations, mindfulness and relaxation therapy may also be used to help clients move beyond their narrow and self-limiting sense of self and increase their level of confidence and willingness to explore new things, to embrace life and all its possibilities.
+Trying new things may also help people with low self-esteem move beyond their narrow and self-limiting sense of self.
+It can help increase their level of confidence and willingness to explore new things, to embrace life and all its possibilities.